ITCarlowGraphics/KDiff3_exercise/README.md

 }
 ```

-## Merge2
+## Merge3
 1. undo the previous merge
+2. merge branch z into branch y so that the merged code looks like below
-2. use KDiff3 to merge the files so that the merged code should look like below:  (hint: Split Diff At Selection)
+2. use KDiff3 to merge the files  (hint: Split Diff At Selection)
 ```
 #include <iostream>
 using namespace std;